lsblakk/pystar/docs/webapp.rst

 text.
 In this case, we're matching the URLs people go to, and using regular expressions to categorize them into different kinds of

-(If (like me) you think regular expressions are intriguing and thrilling, you can read the `Dive into Python guide to regular expressions <http://diveintopython.org/regular_expressions/index.html>`_ sometime.
+(If you'd like to learn more about regular expressions read the `Dive into Python guide to regular expressions <http://diveintopython.org/regular_expressions/index.html>`_ sometime.
 Or you can look at this `comic <http://xkcd.com/208/>`_.)